Cookies on Schiphol.nl

-Where to find: after Security, second floor Lounge 2, at the start of the E-pier.
+Where to find: after Security, second floor Lounge 2, next to the Frames Café.

 If you have time left before you have to board the plane, you might want to shop – or you could visit a museum!
 If you’re familiar with Amsterdam’s NEMO and Rijksmuseum, there are small, satellite versions at Schiphol.
 NEMO Science Museum is a place where children can learn about technology and science by doing experiments – for instance, making sound waves visible or seeing how a plane uses air to rise.
 You can also see masterworks the Rijksmuseum, which has 17th century Dutch paintings from portraits to famous Dutch landscapes, in regularly-changing exhibitions.

 Where to find it: after security, Holland Boulevard, between Lounges 2 and 3.